 If you fancy a detour from here there are some rocks in the middle of a park, including a mini version of wave rock, but it is quite a drive.
 Whether you find it worthwhile or not depends on how interested you are in rock formations.

 I spent the night in Southern Cross.
 There is nothing in the town particularly; it was late Saturday afternoon when I got here and the few shops in town were all closed.
 However there are some amazingly photogenic salt lakes just 6 kms out of town.

 My first stop the next day was Coolgardie.
-I had been intending to stop at Yellowdine National Park.
-However it was drizzling all day and I really couldn’t be bothered to do it in the rain.
-So in the end I pushed on to Coolgardie and made the town my first (actually only) stop.
+I had been intending to stop at Yellowdine National Park, however it was drizzling all day and I really couldn’t be bothered to do it in the rain.
+In the end I pushed on to Coolgardie and made the town my first (actually only) stop.